-Posted onin Leadership/Management
+Posted onin Innovation

 40 years ago, there were public phone booths dotting the landscape for anyone on the move.
 Then suddenly, phones lost those physical tethers and morphed.
-Recently, an engineer accidently forgot his top secret next gen iPhone prototype at a public place, allowing news of its new features to be leaked to the press.
+Recently, an engineer accidentally forgot his top secret next gen iPhone prototype at a public place, allowing news of its new features to be leaked to the press.
 It’s the ever expanding array of features that allow these smart phones to transcend their humble heritage as simple voice carriers.
 Mobile phones are true technological innovations that have fundamentally changed how we live and do business.

-As for the role of customers, he questions that anyone can always fully understand what they need, before it exists.
+As for the role of customers, he questions that anyone can always fully understand what they need before it exists.
 While innovation should be something that people will want to use.
-It should not be constrained by the fickle desires and whims of customers who may have a narrow agenda, otherwise innovators may never break out of the box (Can IT push innovation beyond all customer expectation?
-August 11, 2010 5:15-5:56).
+It should not be constrained by the fickle desires and whims of customers who may have a narrow agenda, otherwise, innovators may never break out of the box [Can IT push innovation beyond all customer expectation?].

 Question for our bloggers: How would YOU go about encouraging innovation in your IT?